manolinaqua/fish-disease-library/.github/pull_request_template.md

 - [ ] Updated information is factual and sourced where necessary.
 - [ ] Any new sources (if any) have been cited using the APA standard.
+- [ ] I followed the standard framework and formatting specified in the README of this repo.